Category:

 Kevork Djansezian/Getty Images

 Tarantino's next project was the Kill Bill series.
 The ambitious action film incorporated many stylistic choices, drawing influences from spaghetti westerns, old school Kung-Fu movies, and Italian horror flicks – to name but a few.
-Kill Bill Vol. 1 released in 2003, and Kill Bill Vol. 2 was released in 2004.
-The films were originally intended to be released for one sitting, but they were split up because of the long runtime.
+Kill Bill Vol. 1 was released in 2003, and Kill Bill Vol. 2 was released in 2004.
+The films were originally intended to be released in one sitting, but they were split up because of the long runtime.
 Together, the films grossed almost $335 million.

 Tarantino would take the next few years to participate in a number of projects, ranging from television series to documentaries.
 His next major project came when he co-directed Grindhouse with Robert Rodriguez.
 Quentin Tarantino's segment was entitled Death Proof.